 That is not the case in Observation: the capabilities of the aliens and their methods seem completely at odds with one another.
-They teleport the L.O.S.S., dealing damage to it in the process, but do not bother just teleporting S.A.M. and Emma to the surface; they repeatedly order S.A.M. to protect Emma, emphasizing her importance and supposed fragility, yet magically protect her from the effects of exposure in the final act; they reach out into space to kill Emma’s crew-mates and drive them insane, but only in ways that heighten the drama and horror for the player; they can manipulate time and space itself to create multiple converging realities and alter the light signals of stars many light-years distant from one another – displaying intimate knowledge of the human genome – in order to kick start the plot, but they insist upon communicating with other entities in contrived, glowing glyphs and synth brass.
+They teleport the L.O.S.S., dealing damage to it in the process, but do not bother just teleporting S.A.M. and Emma to the surface; they repeatedly order S.A.M. to protect Emma, emphasizing her importance and supposed fragility, yet magically protect her from the effects of exposure in the final act; they reach out into space to kill Emma’s crew-mates and drive them insane, but only in ways that heighten the drama and horror for the player, rather than what might be most effective for an astronaut or AI; they can manipulate time and space itself to create multiple converging realities and alter the light signals of stars many light-years distant from one another – displaying intimate knowledge of the human genome – in order to kick-start the plot, but they insist upon communicating with other entities in contrived, glowing glyphs and synth brass.

 The bizarre actions of the aliens, therefore, seem contrived, and the grand climax – of uniting S.A.M. and Emma – seems logically pointless.
 Compare this with, for example, the actions of the alien artefact in Studio Trophis’ the white chamber [sic].
 All the actions the artefact undertakes are to terrify the protagonist, and so do not seem contrived in retrospect because punishing Sarah with fear and quasi-moral choices is the artefact’s, or Arthur’s, goal, so when the meat moss turns up, bizarre thought it might seem at the time, it does at least have a tenuous link to the originating creature’s motivations, methods and capabilities, just as with the Monolith’s surreal interactions with mankind in 2001.
 When rust-coloured goop starts sprouting from various parts of L.O.S.S., it does so because… it looks spooky?